Skip to main content

 1. Go to Ownership > Transactions

-2. Search for the share issuance transaction, click the three dots, and then on Edit.
+2. Search for the transfer transaction, click the three dots, and then on Edit.

-4. Click on the Save button to confirm the adjustments.
+3. Click on the Save button after you've made the necessary changes.

 Did this answer your question?